Gluten-Free Bread Crumb Recipe

 Nutrition information is automatically calculated, so should only be used as an approximation.

-Add the toasted bread cubes into a food processor.
+Blend into crumbs: Add the toasted bread cubes to a food processor or high-powered blender.
 Process the bread on high speed for 30 seconds for a coarse texture, or 1 minute for a fine texture.
 For even finer crumbs, pulse until the desired size is reached.

-If you’re not using them immediately, place in an airtight container and store or a freezer bag and freeze for future use.
+Use and store: If you’re not using them immediately, place them in an airtight container and store in a freezer bag or freeze for future use.
+Enjoy!

 I have tried several of your recipes and they have all been fabulous!
 Just made the crispy salmon cakes today — another great one!
 To make that one even cheaper, you don’t have to make the dipping sauce.
 Looking forward to trying this recipe, as going GF is quite expensive.
 Thanks for all you do to help others.
 What a blessing you are to us!
 I bought 2 of your cookbooks.
 Didn’t know why I felt I needed two, then found out my nephew was diagnosed with Celiac, so I already had the cookbook to give him the next time he was in town.